CodeMelted/codemelted_developer/README.md

 The versioning of the module will be captured via GitHub or the modules documentation method.
 It will utilize semantic versioning `X.Y.Z` with the following rules for the numbering scheme this project.

-- **X:** Completion of a given set of use case (i.e. Async IO, Data, Runtime, or User Interface).
+- **X:** Completion of a given set of use case (i.e. Async IO, Data, NPU, SDK, or User Interface).
 - **Y:** Use case implemented, documented, tested, and ready for usage by a developer.
 - **Z:** Bug fix or expansion of a use case.

 ## Build Script

-The `build.ps1 --build-all` script provides the ability to build, test, and document the `codemelted_developer` cross platform modules.
-The `build.ps1 --deploy` deploys the [CodeMelted DEV](https://codemelted.com/developer) website.
+The `build.ps1 --build` script provides the ability to build, test, and document the `codemelted_developer` repo modules.
+The `build.ps1 --deploy` deploys the [CodeMelted DEV](https://developer.codemelted.com) website.

 # LICENSE